linux4sam/egt/docs/src/events.md

 @section events_handling_extended Handling Extended or Custom Widget Events

-The ::EventId lists global events that usually don't necessary originate in a widget itself.
-To handle custom or widget type specific events, detail::Signal<> member attributes can be added to a widget to provide custom handles any user can connect to in order to receive the event.
+The egt::EventId lists global events that usually don't necessary originate in a widget itself.
+To handle custom or widget type specific events, egt::v1::detail::Signal member attributes can be added to a widget to provide custom handles any user can connect to in order to receive the event.

-The typical use case for detail::Signal<> is the same as Widget::on_event() except it can take any number of type of arguments, including none.
+The typical use case for egt::v1::detail::Signal is the same as egt::v1::Widget::on_event() except it can take any number of type of arguments, including none.

 @code{.cpp}
-CheckBox box;
+egt::CheckBox box;
 box.on_checked_changed([&box]()
 {
     std::cout << "CheckBox state is: " << box.checked() << std::endl;
 });
 @endcode

-*/
-}}